Abdul Qadir Gilani: Death and burial

 Al-Gilani died in 1166 and was buried in Baghdad.
 His urs (death anniversary) is traditionally observed annually on 11 Rabi' al-Thani.

 During the reign of the Safavid Shah Ismail I, in 1508, Gilani's shrine was destroyed.
-However, in 1535, Ottoman sultan Suleiman the Magnificent commissioned the constructed of a new shrine over his grave, which remains in existence today.
+However, in 1535, Ottoman sultan Suleiman the Magnificent commissioned the construction of a new shrine over his grave, which remains in existence today.